 Out on the frontier of a new continent, the wizard Lori and her group of settlers try to build a community for themselves in a land actively hostile to intelligent life.
 With their wits, their will, and their newly built Dungeon to protect them against the Iridescence, they should be fine.
 If they can survive the lack of infrastructure.
 And the deadly beasts they need to hunt for food.
 And other settlements poaching their people.
-And idiots who don't get exactly wht having to settle somewhere entails.
+And idiots who don't get exactly what having to settle somewhere entails.
 And dragons...
-A slice-of-life fantasy story.
+A slow slice-of-life fantasy town-building story.

 Updates Mondays, Wednesdays, and Fridays.
-Support me on Patreon and be 6 chapters ahead, plus exclusive content.
+Find exclusive content on Patreon.
 Don't forget to leave a review!

 Cover by JackOfheart

 - Grammar Score

 - Average Views :